sjvermeu/sjvermeu.github.io/content/2022/09/sustainability_in_it.md

 **Extended lifecycle**

-Systems are often working perfectly beyond their 4 to 5 year lifespan.
+Systems are often working perfectly beyond their 4 to 5 year lifespans.
 Still, these systems are process-wise automatically renewed to get more efficient and powerful systems in place.
 But that might not always be necessary
 - beyond even the circular ecosystem remarks above (where such systems could be